-Our eldest daughter Dindin turned 9 years old last Sunday.
-One of the items in her bucket list is to experience strawberry picking in Baguio City.
-Okay, I know the strawberry farms in Benguet are in the town of La Trinidad, but it is easier to reference Baguio City.
-So for this article, I will be mostly referring to the City of Pines mostly.
+Our eldest daughter Shawna turned 9 and one of the items in her bucket list is to experience strawberry picking in Baguio City.
+I know the strawberry farms in Benguet are in La Trinidad, but it is easier to reference Baguio City.

 What to do in Baguio City

-Our family trip to Baguio City was carefully considered because we have a nine-year-old and also a four-year-old.
+Our family trip was carefully considered because we have two kids of different ages.
 We have to keep both safe, interested, rested, and also well-nourished.
-These are three main things to consider when having a family trip anywhere, like our Hong Kong vacation and subsequent two days in Hong Kong Disneyland.
+These are three main things to consider when having a family trip, like our Hong Kong vacation and subsequent two days in Hong Kong Disneyland.

-Our primary purpose of the trip to Baguio City was strawberry picking in La Trinidad, a neighboring municipality to Baguio.
-We took a taxi that we arranged to hire per hour.
-We agreed on the rate of P300 per hour.
-Strawberry picking in La Trinidad is P450 per kilo, which includes a basket and the experience.
+Our primary purpose for our trip was strawberry picking in La Trinidad, a neighboring municipality.
+We arranged an hourly rate with a taxi driver.
+We agreed on P300 per hour.
+Strawberry picking is P450 per kilo, which includes a basket and the experience.

-I think that all in all, we stayed there for 30 minutes only.
-It was 10am and was very hot already.
-So if you will bring kids here, it is best to apply sunblock especially on their face.
-I put some SPF 50 sunblock on the kids’ faces, especially their noses.
+All in all, we stayed there for 30 minutes.
+It was 10am and was very hot.
+If you bring kids, it is best to apply sunblock especially on their face.
+I put some SPF 50 sunblock on the kids, especially their noses.

-The strawberry farms are already open from 7am to 6pm, so you may want to visit there early in the morning or in the afternoon so that it’s not so hot.
+The strawberry farms are open from 7am to 6pm, so you may want to visit there early in the morning or in the afternoon.

-After the strawberry picking, we had the best, the creamiest, and the fruitiest strawberry ice cream we’ve ever had.
+After the strawberry picking, we had the best, creamiest, and the fruitiest strawberry ice cream.
 And it’s only P30 on a sugar cone!
 Don’t miss it on the way out of the strawberry farms.
-Someone should pack this and market all over the Philippines as artisanal ice cream!
+Someone should market this artisanal ice cream all over the Philippines!

-So first up in Baguio City was, of course, the Baguio Museum, which was located at Dot-PTA Complex, Governor Pack Road Baguio City.
+So first up in Baguio City was the Baguio Museum, which was located at Dot-PTA Complex, Governor Pack Road.
 Entrance is only P40 for adults and P10 for elementary school kids.

 The Baguio Museum is quite small and it took us only about 40 minutes to leisurely finish the entire three-level exhibit.
 But we were able to explain to Dindin the different facets of life in Benguet.
 The kids were also able to appreciate the three scale models of Baguio City that showed how the place developed from 1909 to 2009.
 You could see how Baguio City was a vast forest in 1909 and how it has become an urban center.
 This exhibit is located on the second level.

-Another cultural exposure trip in Baguio City was at the Tam-awan Village (Garden in the Sky), located at Long Long Benguet Rd, Baguio City.
+Another cultural exposure trip was at the Tam-awan Village (Garden in the Sky), located at Long Long Benguet Rd.
 The whole park was re-created using original Igorot huts.
 This gave us a glimpse of the lifestyle of the Igorot because of how their houses looked.

-A guide is available to explain the different huts on display.
+A guide explains the different huts on display.
 There are many areas where you have to go up and down the steep outdoor stairs.
 Also, have mosquito repellent handy, as there are mosquitoes in the dense gardens.

 Art Gallery Visit

-Since this is Baguio City and home to National Artist of the Philippines Ben Cabrera, we wouldn’t miss a visit to the BenCab Museum, located at 6 Asin Rd, Tuba, 2602 Benguet.
+Since this is Baguio City and home to National Artist of the Philippines Ben Cabrera, we wouldn’t miss a visit to the BenCab Museum.
+It’s located at 6 Asin Rd, Tuba, 2602 Benguet.
 We did this because Din also paints and loves art.
-We are hoping she can also draw inspiration from the different works there.
+She could draw inspiration from the different works there.

-I have seen the pictures of the BenCab Museum on the internet and seen footage in TV features but it’s different when you are there.
-It has the feels of the Getty Museum that I have visited in Los Angeles, California, albeit smaller.
-It features the works of the national artist plus it has become a venue for other artists to showcase their works.
+I have seen the pictures of the BenCab Museum on the internet but it’s different when you are there.
+It has the feels of the Getty Museum that I have visited in Los Angeles, California.
+It features the works of the national artist plus it has become a venue for other artists to showcase their art.

-And the best thing in the entire experience was, Mr. BenCab himself was there at the cafe.
-So I mustered enough courage to ask him for a photo opp with the kids and he kindly obliged.
-Wooohoo!
+The best thing in the entire experience was meeting Mr. BenCab himself at the cafe.
+I mustered enough courage to ask him for a photo opp with the kids and he kindly obliged.

 We allowed them to be kids, to play with the other local kids at Mine’s View Park.
 Our daughters can just make friends wherever they are.
-It’s heartwarming to hear local kids trying their best to talk in English just to play with the girls.
-They are breaking the stigma of the socialization part of homeschooling that worries many people because they are able to socialize and hold their own among kids and even grown ups.
+It’s heartwarming to hear local kids trying their best to talk in English just to play with them.

-We had some breaks in our schedule so we just let them play, like letting them pick up pine cones and needles at Camp John Hay.
-They got their hands dirty and it was fine.
-We just wiped them off until our ride was ready and then we were off to our next destination.
+We had some breaks in our schedule so we just let them play.
+Picking up pine cones and needles at Camp John Hay, they got their hands dirty.
+We just wiped them off until our ride was ready for our next destination.

 Being Kiddie Tourists